Healthiomics - Translational Programs

 While our understanding of the biological basis of brain tumor development has improved, and newer treatment modalities have been developed, survival for many types of malignant primary brain tumors has not improved significantly.
 Malignant glioma is the most common and aggressive primary brain cancer in adults.
 It is a deadly disease and remains so despite many novel therapies.
 Some of these therapies are in the clinic while some are currently in different stages of clinical testing.
 It is important to bring to the clinic newer treatments that can improve the survival and quality of life of patients with glioma.
 At CureScience™ Institute, we focus on developing more effective therapies against glioma.

 Malignant gliomas can suppress the immune system and prevent cells of the immune system from attacking the tumor in the body.
 Suppression of the body’s natural immune response leads to aggressive and unchecked tumor growth.
 To improve the survival of patients with these tumors, it is important to allow the body’s immune system to mount a strong response against glioma.
 This, coupled with the newer drugs (alone, in combination, and multiple therapies) that kill the tumor cells, may improve patient survivals.
 Currently there is no immunotherapy for malignant gliomas that is approved by the U.S. Food and Drug Administration (US FDA).
 However, cancer peptide vaccines are a promising cancer immunotherapy that can induce cancer-specific cytotoxic T lymphocytes (CTLs) in tumors.
 The peptides are designed based on tumor biomarkers or mutations to bind to major histocompatibility complex (MHC) class I and MHC class II.
 The promising results from two most recent phase I clinical trials published in Nature(1) (2) show that personalized peptide vaccination to newly diagnosed glioblastoma patients generates tumor-reactive T cells which can infiltrate glioblastomas and make tumor cells to be potentially susceptible to further immunotherapy approaches.
-Development of a universal neoantigen vaccine for one or more common types of human leukocyte antigen (HLA) phenotype could potentially treat a number of more is intriguing to fit more malignant gliomas.
+Development of a universal neoantigen vaccine for one or more common types of human leukocyte antigen (HLA) phenotype could potentially treat a number of patients with more malignant gliomas.